 - To benefit from the educational process, free from harassment or disruption.

-- To not speak to the Conduct Officer regarding the incident, however, failure to do so may have a negative impact as your perspective will not be taken into account in the rendering of an outcome.
+- To not speak to officials regarding the incident, however, failure to do so may have a negative impact as your perspective will not be taken into account in the rendering of an outcome.
 A hearing or meeting will not be postponed in the event of any unauthorized absence.

 Section 1: General College Regulations